 For a Guideline to serve the needs of all Australians, it is critical that the guideline development process includes proper consideration of issues relating to Aboriginal and Torres Strait Islander Peoples and culturally and linguistically diverse communities.
-These considerations include recognising the enduring impact of historical injustices, discrimination, and marginalisation of Aboriginal and Torres Strait Islander Peoples; the importance of understanding and embracing culturally-bound understandings of family practices and disability; and the need to ensure that every Australian has access to culturally-responsive and appropriate health and education services, delivered by people with appropriate knowledge, skills, understanding, and experience.
-The GDG took the following steps to ensure the Guideline Recommendations were responsive to these and other considerations relevant to these peoples and communities.
+These considerations include recognising the enduring impact of historical injustices, discrimination, and marginalisation of Aboriginal and Torres Strait Islander Peoples; the importance of understanding and embracing culturally-bound understandings of family practices and disability; and the need to ensure that every Australian has access to culturally-affirming and appropriate health and education services, delivered by people with appropriate knowledge, skills, understanding, and experience.
+The GDG took the following steps to ensure the updated Guideline Recommendations were responsive to these and other considerations relevant to these peoples and communities.
 First, the Guideline Development Group included Aboriginal representation.
-Second, the Reference Group included representatives from the peak organisation serving the health of Aboriginal and Torres Strait Islander Peoples: The National Aboriginal Community Controlled Health Organisation (NACCHO).
+Second, the Reference Group included representatives from the peak organisation serving the health Organisation (NACCHO).